1QB-Information-Technologies/ccvm/docs/source/ccvm_equations_of_motion.rst

-CCVM Simulator - Equations of Motion
+Coherent Continuous-Variable Machine Simulator - Equations of Motion
 ====================================

-Architecture of Coherent Continuous Variable Machine (CCVM)
+Architecture of Coherent Continuous-Variable Machines
 -----------------------------------------------------------

+The CCVM Simulator offers a versatile and powerful platform for exploring and solving a wide range of continuous-variable problems.
+With its robust architecture and carefully selected parameters, it stands at the forefront of quantum simulation technology.

 .. figure:: _static/images/ccvm-architecture.png
     :align: center